 I requested if we could have the menu by our side along the meal to get back to each detail when they were being served and we got a nice smaller card with the description which was a nice, if commonly accommodated, detail.

-Lasarte Restaurant – The verdict
+Review of Lasarte Restaurant – The verdict

 Lasarte was a delightful meal.
 The dishes were innovative yet featuring traditional Catalan and Basque ingredients in season.
 Everything was beautifully presented, colorful and clearly showing a painstaking level of detail, down to each grain and spice leaf.
 As my partner indicated “I was blown away by the meal”.